-14. ENVIRONMENTAL REVIEW COMPLIANCE DOCUMENTS (Appendix P): uploaded into SOAR Applicants must demonstrate CEQA / NEPA compliance by providing either:
+18. ENVIRONMENTAL REVIEW COMPLIANCE DOCUMENTS (Appendix P)

+Applicants must demonstrate CEQA / NEPA compliance by providing either

-- A. Notice of Determination, filed and stamped, with the Negative Declaration, Mitigated Negative Declaration, or Environmental Impact Report (Findings and Statement of Overriding Considerations); or - B. Notice of Exemption, filed and stamped, showing the project is exempt from CEQA / NEPA, or - C. Explanation that CEQA not triggered
+- A. Notice of Determination, filed and stamped, with the Negative Declaration, Mitigated Negative Declaration, or Environmental Impact Report (Findings and Statement of Overriding Considerations); or - B. Notice of Exemption, filed and stamped, showing the project is exempt from CEQA / NEPA.